THEYFRIEND

 Performances that uplift, center, & celebrate nonbinary identity!

 THEYFRIEND is the world’s first performance festival uplifting, centering, and celebrating nonbinary identity.
-Last year, we featured over 40 nonbinary performers from the Bay Area and beyond, showcasing drag, music, comedy, burlesque, film, poetry, theater, and more!
+Our 2024 festival featured 35 nonbinary performers from the Bay Area and beyond, showcasing drag, music, comedy, burlesque, film, poetry, theater, and more!

 Nonbinary Cabaret Series + More!